ni/nimble/packages/nimble-components/README.md

     ```
 -   For each label token on the label provider API, localize the English string, and set the corresponding HTML attribute or JS property on the label provider to the localized values.
 A list of all label tokens for each label provider (and their corresponding attribute/property names and English strings) can be found in the [Tokens/Label Providers section of Storybook](http://nimble.ni.dev/storybook/?path=/docs/tokens-label-providers--docs).

+## Content Security Policy

+When using Nimble in an environment with a [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) enabled, the following are known required settings beyond "common" settings (such as the [OWASP Basic non-Strict CSP Policy](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html#basic-non-strict-csp-policy)) for using Nimble:

+- `style-src 'unsafe-inline'` is [needed to support style patterns in the FAST library](https://github.com/microsoft/fast/issues/4510) leveraged by Nimble.
+- `worker-src blob:` is needed to support controls that leverage Web Workers (for example the Wafer Map).

 ## Accessibility

 For accessibility information related to nimble components, see [accessibility.md](/packages/nimble-components/docs/accessibility.md).